map-ir/mapir-ios-maps-sdk/Readme.md

 - Customizable map and gestures.
 - Interface similar to Apple's MapKit.
 - Support for Interface builder.
+- Automatic switch to dark mode with sunset/sunrise ro when the system's theme updates.
 - **All with Map.ir vector and raster tiles.**

 ## Example

-To see the example application, first run `git clone https://github.com/mr-alirezaa/mapir-ios-maps-sdk` in terminal.
+To see the example application, first run `git clone https://github.com/map-ir/mapir-ios-maps-sdk` in terminal.
 Open `MapirMapKit.xcodeproj`.
 Build and run `Mapir MapKit Example` target.
+Every view controller demonstrates a feature of the map.
+More examples will be available soon.

 ## Installation